 One source on the etymology of the word “community” has it related to Old French comunete meaning “reinforced by its source”.
 When we access community we are, in essence, being reinforced by our source.
 In this context our source can be our extended family and cultural communities – our biological source, or communities based on shared values and goals – our spiritual source.

-Communities of destiny can be casual, as in a group of friends, or more intentional and systematic, as with spiritual and ceremonial communities.
-When communities of destiny use tools like ceremony and ritual, they can be potent catalysts in assisting individual growth.
+Communities can be casual, as in a group of friends, or more intentional and systematic, as with spiritual and ceremonial communities.
+When intentional communities use tools like ceremony and ritual, they can be potent catalysts in assisting individual growth.
 They do this by giving us access to a collective energy pool which can include the community members present, the ancestors, and Spirit.
-Ceremonies create “containers” in which we can access support and go through change and transition.
-These containers provide large energy fields that distribute energy in ways that facilitate the process of transformation and provide reservoirs of support that we may not be able to access when alone.
+The large energy fields of a community container distribute energy in ways that facilitate the process of transformation and provide reservoirs of support that we may not be able to access when alone.
 Imagine the difference between a container of energy that is only you verses a container that is you, everyone at the ceremony, the good and true ancestors, and Spirit in its most compassionate forms.

 The community, especially when accessing a spiritual container, can easily and benignly hold energy that is oppressive or destructive to the individual.
 In the general American culture we are experiencing some effects of the loss of the use of this kind of spiritual container.
 Soldiers come home with PTSD and are given few resources to manage the impact of their experience.
 People accumulate stress and trauma over the course of their lives with no ritual or ceremony to transform the impact of those experiences into useful and functional energy.
 We enter adulthood with an accumulation of issues and psychological complexes and take for granted this is just how it is, when in fact it is a condition largely specific to modern Western culture.
 Then we seek out health care professionals that can help us manage the impact of our past retroactively instead of having systems that enable us to manage challenges and transitions as we encounter them.
 We deal with the problems of life as individuals, or in one-on-one dyads with a professional.
 Both of these circumstances have their place and should be utilized to whatever extent needed, but the addition of community ceremony can mitigate the extent to which we need professional care as well as provide a larger container that can assist when individual and dyadic work is not as effective.